bertolo1988/flight-scrappper/README.md

 ## Contributing

-Contributions or pull requests are welcome & appreciated!
+Contributions, requests or pull requests are welcome & appreciated!

 Send [me](https://github.com/bertolo1988/) an email if you have questions regarding possible contributions.